mipimipi/smsync/README.md

 * `--initialise` / `-i`
   Do initial sync:
-  - Existing files and directories in the target folder are deleted (except the smsync files `smsync.yaml` and - if existing - `smsync.log`)
+  - Existing files and directories in the target folder are deleted (except the smsync files `smsync.yaml` and - if existing - `smsync.log`).
-  - If possibly exsiting `last_sync` in the config file is ignored.
-I.e. files and folders in the source directory are taken into account independet from their change time
+  - A possibly existing `last_sync` in the config file is ignored.
+I.e. files and folders in the source directory are taken into account independent from their change time.

 * `--log` / `-l`
   Write a log file.

   The file `smsync.log` is stored in the root folder of the slave.
 A log file is always written in case of an error.

 * `--verbose` / `-v`
   Print detailed progress.

-Instead of the normal output, where only the aggregated progress in displayed, this option triggers the output of detailed progress.
-Each file and directory is displayed immediately after it has been converted or copied.
+  Instead of the normal output, where only the aggregated progress in displayed, the name of each file and directory is displayed immediately after it has been converted or copied.

 * `--yes` / `-y`
-  Don't ask for confirmation. smsync starts directly without asking for user confirmations.
+  Don't ask for confirmation.

+  smsync starts directly without asking for user confirmations.
 With this option, it's possible to run smsync automatically via cron job.